dhaberl/Intensity_standardization/README.md

 ```
 where `input_image` is the image to be normalized as `(numpy.ndarray)` with `shape: (height, width)`.

-Check the jupyter notebook for a detailed explanation on the fundamental problem and the usage:
+Refer to the jupyter notebook for a detailed explanation of the fundamental problem and the usage:
 ```python
 demo.ipynb
 ```
-Check the docstrings for a detailed explanation of the functions and its parameters.
+Refer to the docstrings for a detailed explanation of the functions and its parameters.

 ## Acknowledgements
 Implementation based on: